plotly/plotly.py/doc/python/performance.md

 The following types of objects in Python are supported for improved performance:

 - Numpy `numpy.ndarray` objects.
-- Pandas Index, `pandas.Index`, or Series, `pandas.Series`, objects.
+- Pandas Index, Pandas Series, Polars Series, and PyArrow Chunked Array objects.
 - Array objects that can be converted to `numpy.ndarray` objects. i.e., they implement `"__array__"` or `"__array_interface__"` and return a `numpy.ndarray`.

 The following [array data types](https://numpy.org/devdocs/reference/arrays.scalars.html) are supported: